 Founded in 1897 by the Chamber of Commerce and Industry of Montpellier, France, Montpellier Business School tops the list.
 The university-level school is one of the “Grandes Écoles” and is one of the oldest business schools in France.
 They offer various degree programs: Bachelor, Grande Ecole Programme, Masters of Science, and Executive MBA.
 This school aims to train students with skills that are looked for in employees both locally and globally.

 70% of students are recruited before they graduate.
 The employment rate among graduates is very high – 97% find a management position within 3 months after receiving their diplomas.

 Founded by the Chamber of Commerce and Industry of Grenoble, Grenoble School of Management – also known as Grenoble École de Management (GEM) – is a leading business school in France.
-Founded in 1984 it offers programs in undergraduate as wells the doctorate level.
+Founded in 1984 it offers programs at the undergraduate as well the doctorate level.
 Grenoble School of Management is one of the few institutions to hold triple accreditations which distinguish the leading international business schools.
-They have an ambitious international vision and offers 15 international programmes in Grenoble, Paris, and around the world.
+They have an ambitious international vision and offer 15 international programmes in Grenoble, Paris, and around the world.